 - Look at the failure message (it will be in a red box near the top of the screen).
 If it says "declined" without any more specific message, it could be many things but most often, the card company is saying that the cardholder is over their limit.
 (Suggested response: “Hmm.
 It doesn't seem to like that one.
 Do you have another card we can try?”)

 - If you don’t get a specific message, confirm that the information grabbed by the card-reader matches the name, etc on the card, and try one more time.

 - After second failure, confirm that the billing address matches address entered in the system and then manually key in the card and try again.

-- If it fails again and they do not offer a second card, say "There are so many reasons why these things don't go through.
+- If it fails again, and the guest does not offer a second card, say: "There are so many reasons why these things don't go through.
 If you call the number on the back of the card, they can probably give you more specific information than we can."

 - If the guest is well known to you and/or your organization, consider resolving the problem in a less public manner by suggesting you/they follow up on Monday. . .

 On event night, your volunteers at the desk will be working hard, and dealing with a lot of people.
 Be nice to them.

 - During the event, when your volunteers are entering sales, have another person who "Knows Things" available to handle all inquiries, so that the volunteers who are entering sales can concentrate on their task.